“Here in Manchester… If we’d support each other, like London does, then we’d be up there. But [instead] it’s like every man for himself.”

 Now, here’s the thing…

-JE is a ridiculously talented MC, (we filmed a freestyle with him and fellow TTS member, Rebz, following the interview.
+JE is a ridiculously talented MC, (we filmed an impromptu freestyle with him and fellow TTS member, Rebz, following the interview.
 See below), at 20, he’s still young – both literally as well as to the art itself – and yet what he had to say about the scene in Manchester was, to me, so familiar it’s become troubling.

 For the last few months, whether speaking directly with artists or hearing from them via other means, this problem has been all I’ve heard about.

 It seems grime music in this city – one of the most vibrant, creative and diverse cities in the world – has a serious problem when it comes to collaboration and unity.

 Artists are reluctant to support one another’s music.
 Reluctant to promote and share the scene as a whole.

 The question is why?

 Ego?
 Competitiveness?
 Short-sightedness?
 Practicality?

 And as importantly, might this reluctance to work together be hampering the progress and growth of the scene as a whole?

 They’re questions I’m still trying to figure out, and ones I plan on writing about more in the future.